ravinayak/perchwell_assignment/README.md

    ```
 6. **API Endpoints**:
    There are 3 API Endpoints:

-   a.
-GET /api/v1/buildings: This is an index action, and it returns all the buildings in database in specific format, an
+   a. **GET /api/v1/buildings**: This is an index action, and it returns all the buildings in database in specific format, an
    array of building objects is returned where each building object has a structure defined as below:
    defined as below: